ruby-processing/JRubyArt-examples/external_library/java/handy/README.md

-# The Handy Library by Jo Wood et al gicentre
+# The Handy Library by Jo Wood et al giCentre

 The Handy library allows you to produce graphics with a hand-drawn appearance in Processing sketches.
 This can be customised to produce a variety of styles including pencil, watercolour and ink and marker pen appearance.